mc2-center/pubmed-crawler/README.md

 ```
 usage: pubmed_crawler.py [-h] [-g GRANTVIEW_ID] [-t TABLE_ID] [-o OUTPUT_NAME]

-Scrap PubMed information from a list of grant numbers and put the results into a CSV file.
+Scrape PubMed information from a list of grant numbers and put the results into a CSV file.
 Table ID can be provided if interested in only scrapping for new publications.

 optional arguments: